Selecting Deer and Elk Hair for Fly Tying

 Bucktail

-Bucktail, the long, flowing hair from the tail of a deer, is a staple in fly tying for creating streamers, saltwater flies, and large freshwater patterns.
-Its natural movement in the water makes it perfect for mimicking baitfish and other swimming prey.
+Bucktail, the long, flowing hair from a deer's tail, is a staple in fly tying.
+It is used to create streamers, saltwater flies, and large freshwater patterns.
+Bucktail's natural movement in the water makes it perfect for mimicking baitfish and other swimming prey.
+Bucktail is often used in patterns like the Clouser minnow and Lefty’s deceiver.

 • Selecting Bucktail: